Gulf of Finland: History

-History since 1700

 Russia reclaimed the eastern part of the gulf as a result of the victory in the Great Northern War (1700–1721).
-On 16 May 1703, Saint Petersburg was founded in the mouth of Neva River, not far from Nyen, and in 1712 it became Russia's capital.
+On 16 May 1703, Saint Petersburg was founded in the mouth of Neva River, not far from Nyen, and in 1712 it became the capital city of Russia.
 To protect the city from the Swedish fleet, the Kronshlot fortress was built on an artificial island near the Kotlin Island in May 1704.
 By 1705, five more such forts were built nearby composing the city Kronstadt.
 These fortifications, nicknamed by the contemporaries "the Russian Dardanelles", were designed to control the Gulf waterway.

 In 1710, the cities of Peterhof and Oranienbaum were founded on the southern shore of the Gulf of Finland.
 On 27 July 1714, near the Hanko Peninsula, the Russian Navy won the Battle of Gangut – a decisive victory over the Imperial Swedish Navy.
 The Russo-Swedish war ended in 1721 by the Treaty of Nystad, by which Russia received all the lands along the Neva and the Gulf of Finland, as well as Estland, Swedish Livonia and western part of the Karelian Isthmus, including Vyborg.
 However, Finland was returned to Sweden.
 The war resumed in (1788–1790), and the Battle of Hogland occurred on 6 July 1788 near the island Gogland.
 Both the battle and the war were relatively minor and indecisive, with the outcome of Russia retaining its territories.

 The next Russo-Swedish war was fought in (1808–1809).
 It ended with the Treaty of Fredrikshamn giving the Russia rights on the territory of Finland and Åland.
-The newly established in 1809 Grand Duchy of Finland received broad autonomy within the Russian Empire and Western Karelia was returned to Finland.
+A newly established Grand Duchy of Finland in 1809 received broad autonomy from Russian Empire, and Western Karelia was returned to Finland.
 On 6 December 1917, the Parliament of Finland promulgated the Finnish Declaration of Independence.
 Western Karelia was annexed by the Soviet Union after the Winter War.

-Estonia declared independence on 24 February 1918 and fought a war of independence.
-The republic existed until 1940 and then was annexed by the Soviet Union.
-Estonia regained its independence after the dissolution of the Soviet Union in 1991.
+Estonia declared independence in 1918, and in 1918–1920 fought a successful war of independence against Soviet Russia.
+Estonia declared neutrality at the outbreak of World War II; however the country was repeatedly contested, invaded and occupied, first by the Soviet Union in 1940, then by Nazi Germany in 1941, and was ultimately reoccupied in 1944 by, and annexed into, the USSR as an administrative subunit (Estonian SSR).
+Estonia regained independence in 1991.

 In March 1921, the Kronstadt rebellion by sailors was put down by the Red Army.
 The Gulf of Finland had several major naval operations during World War II.
 In August 1941, during the evacuation of the Baltic Fleet from Tallinn to Kronstadt, German forces sank 15 Russian military vessels, (5 destroyers, 2 submarines, 3 guard ships, 2 minesweepers, 2 gunboats and 1 Motor Torpedo Boat) as well as 43 transport and support ships.
 Several ships still remain on the gulf bottom near Cape Juminda, and a monument was raised there in memory of those lost in the events.